Charity sounds alarm over scam involving reusable grocery bags

 What started out as something very personal soon gained support and Andrea realized her dream of sharing her story in classrooms.
 She became passionate about educating youth in her community about mental health stigmas and how they affect people’s perception of themselves and others.
 Ultimately, this all led her to create the Bipolar Disorder Society of BC in 2010.

-Courage to Come Back: ‘Bipolar Babe’ Andrea Paquette has come a long way from depths of her illness
+the province: Courage to Come Back: ‘Bipolar Babe’ Andrea Paquette has come a long way from depths of her illness

 Andrea Paquette’s untreated bipolar disorder had her imagining herself as Canada’s prime minister before plunging her to the depths of being unable to even take a shower and then swallowing a bottle of pills to try to kill herself.